Home

 EDITORIAL POLICY AND GENERAL INFORMATION

-ACTA ICHTHYOLOGICA ET PISCATORIA (AI&P) is an international, peer-reviewed scientific journal that publishes articles based on original experimental data or experimental methods, or new analyses of already existing data, in any aspect of ichthyology and fisheries (fin-fish only).
-AI&P is issued on paper and in electronic form at http://www.aiep.pl (the journal is primary paper).
-The paper version appears two times a year.
-The electronic version is freely available on the internet (Open Access Journal) and the papers within individual issues are published as they are accepted, without waiting until the issue is complete.
-This substantially shortens the time of publication.
+ACTA ICHTHYOLOGICA ET PISCATORIA (AIeP) is an international, peer-reviewed scientific journal that publishes articles based on original experimental data or experimental methods, or new analyses of already existing data, in any aspect of ichthyology and fisheries (fin-fish only).

 Conflict of interests.
-Authors of research articles evaluating or examining commercial products (e.g. fish feeds, anaesthetics, drugs, vaccines, etc.) should disclose to the editor, at the time of submission, any financial arrangement they may have with a manufacturer of such product or with a company making a competing product.
-It is expected that: 1) authors of such articles will not have any financial interest in a company (or its competitor) that makes a product discussed in the article; or 2) such arrangements will be in a clear form communicated to the reader.
+Authors of research articles evaluating or examining commercial products (e.g., fish feeds, anaesthetics, drugs, vaccines, etc.) should disclose to the editor, at the time of submission, any financial arrangement they may have with the manufacturer of such product or with the company making a competing product.
+It is expected that: 1) authors of such articles will not have any financial interest in the company (or its competitor) that makes the product discussed in the article; or 2) such arrangements will be in a clear form communicated to the reader.

 All persons involved in the evaluation process (reviewers, members of the Editorial Advisory Board, editors) must report to the Editor-in-Chief any conflict of interest with regard to a manuscript under review or commercial companies involved with a product under study.

 Disclaimer.
 The data and opinions appearing in the articles and advertisements herein are the responsibility of the author.
-Accordingly, the Publisher and the Editor accept no liability whatsoever for the consequences of any such inaccurate of misleading data, opinion or statement.
+Accordingly, the Publisher and the Editor accept no liability whatsoever for the consequences of any such inaccurate of misleading data, opinion, or statement.

-© 2005 Publishing House of the West Pomeranian University of Technology in Szczecin | Last modification: 2009-12-12
+© 2005 The West Pomeranian University of Technology in Szczecin | Last modification: 2017-10-19